aimerickferal/e-shop/README.md

 - Symfony 6
 - MariaDB Version 15.1 Distribution 10.11.2

-To use the projet you have to follow this steps :
+To use the projet follows these steps:

 - Git clone the `dev` branch of the repository
 - Set Up your `.env.local` file with the help on the informations located in the `.env` file